From Vegas to Death Valley

 Tee it Up

 Las Vegas is known for some of the top golf in the country.
 But none of its courses can guarantee that you’ll play your lowest round ever.
-Furnace Creek Golf Course at Death Valley can.
-That’s because at 214 feet below sea level, it’s the lowest elevation golf course anywhere on Earth.
+The Furnace Creek Golf Course at Death Valley can.
+That’s because at 214 feet below sea level, it’s the lowest-elevation golf course anywhere on Earth.
 This par-70, 18-hole circuit is no pushover.
 In fact, Golf Digest named it one of America’s 50 toughest courses.
 With its water features and views of the Panamint Mountains, the beautiful yet challenging design combines with the dense, low-altitude air (which reduces the flight distance of shots) to create a unique test for players of all levels.

 Do Absolutely Nothing